Gearbox-protocol/dev-docs/pages/bots/limit-orders.md

 # Tutorial: limit orders

-Here we present a step-by-step process of writing a permissionlessly executable bot that allows Gearbox users to submit limit sell orders.
+Here we present a step-by-step process of writing a public bot that allows Gearbox users to submit limit sell orders.
 The full code can be found in the [repository](https://github.com/Gearbox-protocol/dev-bots-tutorial), which may serve as a template for other bots.
 We use Foundry to show how to test and deploy the contract.